unparalleled-js/docs-1/connectors/zendesk/solve-ticket-action.md

 This action updates a specific ticket your Zendesk instance and sets the ticket's status to `solved`.
 The ticket is identified by its Zendesk ID.

 Some ticket fields put constraints on a ticket's status.
-For example, Zendesk requires a non-`null` input for **assignee** and **group**, before setting a ticket to `solved`.
+For example, Zendesk requires a non-`null` input for **assignee** and **group**, before allowing a ticket to be `solved`.
 Check that you have satisfied all default and custom preconditions before making this action.

 ![Solve ticket action](/assets/images/connectors/zendesk/solve-ticket-action.png)
 *solve ticket action*